-Married taxpayers are ineligible to claim this filing status.
+Married taxpayers are generally ineligible to claim this filing status.
 If you are married, you must determine whether to file jointly or separately.
 Unless you have extenuating circumstances, you should file a joint return with your spouse to take advantage of the larger standard deduction and lower tax rates.

 Step 3—Evaluate eligibility

 Evaluate whether you are eligible for a different filing status in one of the last three years.
 If you discover that you qualify for a different filing status than you ordinarily claim on your returns, you should evaluate the filing status requirements for each of the last three years to see if you can amend your tax return to obtain a better tax outcome.

 Generally, the requirements are similar each year for the same filing status, but you should always check the instructions that apply for the specific tax year you are taking another look at.
 When you use TurboTax, you can easily access forms and instructions from the prior year.